ChristophWenk/ExamPreparator/README.md

 ## Usage

 All files must be called from the project root directory.
 Otherwise the directory paths will not match.
+The output console must support UTF8 to display all characters correctly.

 ### create_master_file.pl
 To create a blank master file place the filled out exam master file in the *resources/MasterFiles/* directory.